Atilla-Learn/portal/README.md

 * Please bear in mind that the author picture will be fetched in the `web/img/authors/` directory.

+* Option : the author can add its formation and a description :

+    ```
+    name: Complete Name
+    email: some@email.com
+    picture: mdr.png
+    more:
+      formation: My awesome formation
+      description: Description of my awesome self
+    ```

 # How to add a training/talk/conference

 * Add the right `.yaml` entry in the concerned subfolder of `content/`